CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/Blocks/Text/find-text/find-text-block.md

 #### Result

 As this example is performing a [case-insensitive, culture-insensitive][OrdinalIgnoreCase] comparison of text, `"The quick brown fox jumps over the lazy dog"` contains the text `"The"` twice; the first occurrence is `"The"` and the second occurrence is `"the"`.
-As we are looking for [Occurrence][Occurrence Property] `2`, and there are only 2 matches, we cannot return a valid match.
+As we are looking for [Occurrence][Occurrence Property] `2`, and there are only 2 matches, there is not a valid match.
 Therefore, the variable `($)Match` will be set to the following:

 ```json
 null